Riyadh at a Glance

 Exploring the City

 As nice as your expat life in Riyadh may be inside your compound, it can feel somewhat stifling after a while.
 Venture outside for a change!
-Living in Riyadh – though a hassle for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
+Living in Riyadh – though a bit bothersome for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
 Due to the religious and cultural restrictions on public life in Riyadh, there are no movie theaters or stage performances, but the city has some sights of interest.

 The National Museum, the Masmak Fortress, and the Kingdom Center with its spectacular skybridge are particularly recommended.
 You should also seize the opportunity for a daytrip to the Arabian Desert.
 However, make sure to book a guided tour through a reputable agency!
-Even today, a solo trip to that inhospitable, albeit impressive waste land can have fatal consequences.
+Even today, a solo trip to such an inhospitable, albeit impressive waste land can have fatal consequences.

 Shopping and Dining

 If a desert adventure isn’t quite to your taste, you can opt for the favorite activities of everyone living in Riyadh: shopping and eating.
 The Souk al-Thumairi is a traditional Arabian market where you can buy beautiful handicrafts, jewelry, incense, and rugs for your loved ones at home.
 Furthermore, there are several upscale malls, especially in Riyadh’s business district, where affluent customers can shop Gucci, D&G, and Versace till they drop.